Lynnfield, Massachusetts: Geography and transportation

 Lynnfield is located at 42°31′40″N 71°1′42″W (42.527895, −71.028348).
 According to the United States Census Bureau, the town has a total area of 27.1 sqkm, of which 25.6 sqkm is land and 1.5 sqkm, or 5.58%, is water.
 The Ipswich River forms the northern border of the town, and several brooks cross through town.
 Several lakes and ponds dot the town, including Suntaug Lake, Reedy Meadow, Pillings Pond, and Walden Pond (a less famous cousin of the one in Concord).
-A portion of the Lynn Woods Reservation is located in the southeast corner of town, and in the northwest part of town lies part of Camp Curtis Guild, a Massachusetts National Guard base which also contains lands in the neighboring towns.
+A portion of the Lynn Woods Reservation is located in the southeastern corner of town, and in the northwestern part of town lies part of Camp Curtis Guild, a Massachusetts National Guard base which also contains lands in the neighboring towns.
 The highest part of town lies on Middleton Hill in the northern part of town.

 Lynnfield lies along the western border of Essex County, and is bordered by the Middlesex County towns of Wakefield to the southwest, Reading to the west, and North Reading to the north and northwest.
-Within Essex County, the town is bordered by Peabody to the northeast, Lynn to the southeast, and Saugus to the south.
-The town commons lies 9 mi west of Salem, 14 mi north of Boston, and 15 mi south of Lawrence.
+Within Essex County, the town is bordered by Middleton to the north, Peabody to the northeast, Lynn to the southeast, and Saugus to the south.
+The town common lies 9 mi west of Salem, 14 mi north of Boston, and 15 mi south of Lawrence.

 Interstate 95 and Massachusetts State Route 128 pass concurrently through town twice, becoming separate just over the Peabody line.
 U.S. Highway Route 1 and Massachusetts State Route 129 also enter the town concurrently, separating in the southeast corner of town at the Lynnfield Tunnel, a local traffic landmark.
 No other state routes pass through the town.
 The Springfield Terminal Railroad passes through town, but is no longer in service.
-There is no MBTA Commuter Rail service within Lynnfield; the nearest train station is off to the west in the neighboring town of Wakefield which serves the Haverhill Commuter Rail Line.
+There is no MBTA Commuter Rail service within Lynnfield; the nearest train station is off to the west in the neighboring town of Wakefield, which serves the Haverhill Commuter Rail Line.
 MBTA Bus Route 436 clips the extreme southeastern corner of Lynnfield with a bus stop available at the intersection of Lynnfield Street and Lookout Terrace; the stop is located just two blocks southeast of Condon Circle (sometimes referred to as Goodwin Circle).
 Inbound service on MBTA Bus Route 436 travels to Central Square, Lynn to connect with the Newburyport/Rockport Commuter Rail Line; outbound buses provide service to the Northshore Mall in Peabody and the Liberty Tree Mall in Danvers.
 The nearest general aviation airport is Beverly Municipal Airport to the east; the nearest commercial airport for domestic and international service can be found at Boston's Logan International Airport.